rodhilton/console_table/README.md

 ===============================================================================
 ```

-Due to limitations of this readme format, you'll have to take my word for it that the capital letters in the Name are highlighted Red, and the DOB is blue.
+Due to limitations of this readme format, you'll have to take my word for it that the colors placed by the 'colorize' gem are preserved, and that the table correctly handles resetting ANSI colors when truncating messages that have formatting.

 You can also add a title and a footer to the table, or indent the entire table within the window using different options.
 Again, here's another example that should more-or-less speak for itself.